carpentries-incubator/hpc-intro/_episodes/14-environment-variables.md

 ## Creating and Changing Variables

-Creating a variable is easy&mdash;we just assign a value to a name using "=":
+Creating a variable is easy&mdash;we just assign a value to a name using "=" (we just have to remember that the syntax requires that there are _no_ spaces around the `=`!):

 ~~~
 $ SECRET_IDENTITY=Dracula